CylonicRaider/heim/README.md

 WebSockets, persisting data to PostgreSQL.
 Our web client is built in React/Reflux.

-**Currently, heim is released in a pre-alpha state**.
-Please be advised that new development is currently being prioritized over stability.
-We're releasing in this form because we want to open up our codebase and development progress.
-We will make breaking changes to the protocol, and will be slow to merge complex pull requests while we get our core building blocks in place.

 ## Getting started

 1. Install `git`, [`docker`](https://docs.docker.com/installation/), and